-After the DNA profile is done, the laboratory will issue a DNA analysis certificate listing all relevant data such as registration number, name, pet name, and microchip number.
+After the DNA profile is done, the laboratory will issue a DNA analysis certificate listing all relevant data such as registration number, name, pet name, and the microchip number.

 Parentage Analysis: Pedigreed and Fit Dogs

-DNA profiling is one of the common tools dog breeders use to determine parentage, but there are also other instruments which can help a dog owner or breeder verify pedigree.
+DNA profiling is one of the common tools dog breeders use to determine parentage, but there are also other instruments that can help a dog owner or breeder verify pedigree.
 Parentage analysis tests are often used by breeders of champion dogs or elite animals (horses, for example), as well as owners who want to make sure that their pup or adult dog is 100% purebred.

-Apart from allowing breeders and owners to ascertain breed purity and thus improve pedigree validity and value, the parentage analysis can also be useful in fast tracking genetic progress and estimating the breeding values for bought-in sires and dams.
+Apart from allowing breeders and owners to ascertain breed purity and thus improve pedigree validity and value, the parentage analysis can also be useful in fast-tracking genetic progress and estimating the breeding values for bought-in sires and dams.
 Most kennels use parentage analysis tests to establish pedigree and cut the risk of inherited diseases such as hip dysplasia, vision impairments, autoimmune disorders, and fang problems.